zouzias/REK/README.md

 <h2>
 Implementation Details
 </h2>
 The algorithm (REK-BLAS) has been implemented in C and Java.
-REK-BLAS is an implementation of REK (as described in the above paper) with two additional technical features.
-First, REK-BLAS utilizes level-1 BLAS routines for all operations REK and secondly REK-BLAS additionally stores explicitly the transpose of A for more efficiently memory access of both the rows and columns of A using BLAS.
+REK-BLAS is an implementation of REK with two additional technical features.
+First, REK-BLAS utilizes level-1 BLAS routines for all operations of REK and second REK-BLAS additionally stores explicitly the transpose of A for more efficiently memory access of both the rows and columns of A using BLAS (see the above paper for more details).

 In the C implementation, we check for convergence after every 8min (m,n) iterations.

 The sampling operations of REK are implemented using the so-called ``alias method'' for generating samples from any given discrete distribution [Vos91].
-In particular, the alias method, assuming access to a uniform random variable on [0,1] in constant time and linear time preprocessing, generates one sample of the given distribution in constant time.
-We use an implementation of W. D. Smith and Keith Schwarz (htiek@cs.stanford.edu).
+In particular, the alias method, assuming access to a uniform random variable on [0,1] in constant time and linear time preprocessing, generates one sample of a given distribution in constant time.
+We use an implementation of W. D. Smith and Keith Schwarz (htiek@cs.stanford.edu) for C and Java, respectively.

 <h2>
 Installation instructions for MATLAB